tilltnet/rf.wr.py/README.md

 ![Screenshot](/rfwr.png)

+-	Stream and save audio addresses (mp3, ogg, etc.), favorites and podcasts.
+-	Room Management (Update: 11.01.2015).
+-	Automation friendly through http commands.

 rf.wr is a small webserver that let's you control the playback of your raumfeld system through a browser.
-You can submit URIs of audio-streams and -files, favorites of currently playing content can be set (These favorites differ from the one in the official Raumfeld App!) and there is a rudimentary support for podcast playback.
-You might want to run rf.wr on a small embedded linux machine as the raspberry pi or possibly your router.
+You can submit URIs of audio-streams and -files, favorites of currently playing content can be set (These favorites differ from the one in the official Raumfeld App!) and there is a rudimentary support for podcast playback. **Update(11.01.2015): The newest version includes a Music Zone Manager and supports http commands for building and changing music zones.** You might want to run rf.wr on a small embedded linux machine as the raspberry pi or possibly your router.

 rf.wr uses [raumfeld-python](https://github.com/tfeldmann/python-raumfeld) (with minor changes) and [bottle.py](http://bottlepy.org/docs/dev/index.html).

 Install
 -------

+*These instructions should basically work on most GNU/Linux and MacOSX Systems.
+With python installed it is possible to run rf.wr on a Windows machine (untestet!).*

 You need to have python2.7 at least and git needs to be installed.